-Nestled in central eastern Europe, Slovakia is rarely discussed as a low-tax destination.
+Nestled in central-eastern Europe, Slovakia is rarely discussed as a low-tax destination.
 However, Slovakia offers a system with no dividends tax, no wealth tax, no gift tax, and no inheritance tax.
-They do not impose the restrictions on lineal descendants that some other countries do, either.
+They do not impose restrictions on lineal descendants that some other countries do, either.

-Slovakia does charge capital taxes tax on any appreciation in value of estate assets when sold.
-As with many countries in the region, income tax rates are moderate; both personal and corporate income tax rates are fixed at 19%.
+Slovakia does charge capital taxes on any appreciation in estate assets’ value when sold.
+As with many countries in the region, income tax rates are moderate – both personal and corporate income tax rates are fixed at 19%.

 When the United States Congress voted to repeal its own estate tax by the 2020s, Quartz suggested that the US was actually like Sweden in an unlikely way: Sweden had unanimously voted to repeal its own death tax years earlier.
 Like the United States today, Sweden’s estate tax rates were as high as 60% before settling at a flat 30% when the tax was abolished.
 Now, Swedes pay nothing in estate tax at death.

-Israel technically doesn’t have an estate tax, but it is worth nothing that since so many Israeli citizens are actually tax resident and domiciled in other jurisdictions, that good international tax planning is often needed.
+Israel technically doesn’t have an estate tax, but it is worth noting that since so many Israeli citizens are actually tax residents and domiciled in other jurisdictions, good international tax planning is often needed to avoid estate taxes in other jurisdictions.
 Israel does, however, impose heavy capital gains taxes on assets sold.

 Are you willing to go to the ends of the earth to save estate tax?
-Then consider Vanuatu, which doesn’t tax almost anything from income to corporate profits to inheritances (although the French-educated prime minister wants to change that).
+Then consider Vanuatu, which doesn’t tax almost anything from income to corporate profits to inheritances.
 Vanuatu is a tax haven in the ultimate sense of the word, and while procedures have become a bit more strict, anyone can become a Vanuatu resident or economic citizen.

 Provided you’ve cleared up any estate matters and connections in your home country, being tied to Vanuatu would mean you could legally pay zero tax.